-Mosquitoes are annoying to most people because of their biting.
-They are also very important as carriers of diseases.
+Mosquitoes are annoying to most people because of the itchy bites they cause.
+However, they are also very important as carriers of diseases.
 Believe it or not there are 59 species of mosquitoes in Maryland occupying many different habitats from the salt marshes to the mountains.
 They are 1/8 to 3/8 of an inch long, gray to dark, some marked with white, silver, green or iridescent blue scales.
 They have 2 wings and a long beak or proboscis.
 Females feed on blood and nectar, while males only feed on nectar.
 A blood meal by the female is necessary to produce eggs.

 Mosquitoes breed in almost any aquatic situation such as ponds, marshes, woodland pools, ditches, water in tree holes, old tires or anything that will hold water.
 The larvae of mosquitoes are aquatic and feed on small aquatic organisms and or organic debris.